j-freddy/j-freddy.github.io/_posts/2023-01-26-on-the-philosophy-and-design-choices-of-this-site.md

 ---
 layout: post
 title: "On the Philosophy and Design Choices of this Site"
-date: January 18, 2023
+date: January 26, 2023
 author: Freddy
-# TODO Earmuffs centered on airplanes background
-cover_img: "blog/voronoi-diagrams/cover.png"
+cover_img: "blog/site-philosophy/donuts.png"
 summary: |
-  Bruh
+  Why does this site look the way it looks?
+In this article, I explain my choices and my vision, as well as a look into the web frameworks and tools used.
 ---

 <div class="blog-preamble">